gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-08-bender-2-bend-harder-for-playdate.md

 - [Super ICARUS](https://play.date/games/icarus/)
   - an innovative hybrid survival-racing game

-As usual, teaster artwork is by vxcl with 1-bit equivalents draw by me.
+As usual, teaser artwork is by [vxcl](https://www.instagram.com/vxclhd/) with 1-bit equivalents draw by me.

 > *"If at first you don't succeed, try, try again."*